mokranekadri/Bank-account-kata/README.md

 ### A SpringBoot application offering RestEndpoints in order to interract with a basic bank account

 ## This application offers 4 endpoints allowing :
- 1. Deposit of a given amount of money of an account
+ 1. Deposit of a given amount of money on an account
  ```json
  PUT /api/accounts/{accountId}/deposit
  ```